cswartzvi/hamilton/docs/integrations/streamlit.md

 # Streamlit

 [Streamlit](https://streamlit.io/) is an open-source Python library to create web applications with minimal effort.
 It's an effective solution to create simple dashboards, interactive data visualizations, and proof-of-concepts for data science, machine learning, and LLM applications.
-On this page, you'll learn how Hamilton can help you:
+On this page, you'll learn how Apache Hamilton can help you:
 - Write cleaner Streamlit applications
 - Reduce friction transition between proof-of-concept and production
 - Improve Streamlit performance